Space Shuttle Challenger disaster: Decision to launch

 The air temperature on January 28 was predicted to be a record low for a Space Shuttle launch.
 The air temperature was forecast to drop to 18 F overnight before rising to 22 F at 6:00 a.m. and 26 F at the scheduled launch time of 9:38 a.m.
 Based upon O-ring erosion that had occurred in warmer launches, Morton Thiokol engineers were concerned over the effect the record-cold temperatures would have on the seal provided by the SRB O-rings for the launch.
-Cecil Houston, the manager of the KSC office of the Marshall Space Flight Center in Alabama, set up a three-way conference call with Morton Thiokol in Utah and the KSC in Florida on the evening of January 27 to discuss the safety of the launch.
+Cecil Houston, the manager of the Kennedy Space Center (KSC) office of the Marshall Space Flight Center in Alabama, set up a three-way conference call with Morton Thiokol in Utah and the KSC in Florida on the evening of January 27 to discuss the safety of the launch.
 Morton Thiokol engineers expressed their concerns about the effect of low temperatures on the resilience of the rubber O-rings.
 As the colder temperatures lowered the elasticity of the rubber O-rings, the engineers feared that the O-rings would not be extruded to form a seal at the time of launch.
 The engineers argued that they did not have enough data to determine whether the O-rings would seal at temperatures colder than 53 F, the coldest launch of the Space Shuttle to date.
 During this discussion, Lawrence Mulloy, the NASA SRB project manager, said that he did not accept the analysis behind this decision, and demanded to know if Morton Thiokol expected him to wait until April for warmer temperatures.
 Morton Thiokol employees Robert Lund, the Vice President of Engineering, and Joe Kilminster, the Vice President of the Space Booster Programs, recommended against launching until the temperature was above 53 F.